 You could have achieved exactly the same result by adding some easy CSS or JavaScript in the variant by using Kameleoon’s code editor.

-Use an SDK or an API from Shopify’s liquid source code to activate / disable features
+Use the JS SDK from Shopify’s liquid source code to activate / disable features

-Using feature flags controlled by an API or a SDK to activate/disable a piece of code directly in your Shopify product.liquid file for some of your users is the most advanced and technical option of the two previous techniques we described above.
+Using feature flags controlled a JavaScript SDK to activate/disable a piece of code directly in your Shopify product.liquid file for some of your users is the most advanced and technical option of the two previous techniques we described above.
 It is highly powerful though if you want to manage your features and release them progressively to your visitors.
 If you are getting started with this technique, we strongly recommend you read first this deep piece of content on our blog.

 Usually to run Feature Flags or Feature Experiments, you will need to install a SDK on your application server.
 Server-side SDKs, usually live on your tech stack (on your servers or the services you use on the server-side) and take care of bucketing your traffic into variants of your page, and other logistics, such as targeting the right users and tracking the experiment results.
 They’re deeply embedded into your back-end tech infrastructure.
 But in the Shopify world, this is not easy to achieve as you are not actually owning and managing the application server and so you cannot easily run a server-side SDK there.
-However, Kameleoon still offers an alternate way of running Feature Experiments / Feature Flags on the client-side via our JS Activation API.
-The logic used is almost the same as for a server-side based SDKs – in practice, Kameleoon Activation API acts here as the equivalent of a JavaScript SDK.
+However, Kameleoon still offers an alternate way of running Feature Experiments / Feature Flags on the client-side via our JS SDK.
 If you love changing things around in your liquid files, that’s the option I strongly recommend you use.

-You will also need to note down the ID of the experiment (in our example,, it is 143637) and the IDs of the variations (0 for the original page and 684136 for the variation B) to use them in your shopify liquid code.
+You will also need to note down the Feature Flag Key (in our example, it is shopify-pdp-page) to use it in your shopify liquid code.

 Below, is a simple code you could use to achieve this in our liquid template file.
-It uses several Kameleoon core APIs such as trigger to activate an experiment on your shop or runWhenElementPresent to execute specific actions as soon as a specific element appears in the DOM.
 It does the following actions:

-- it checks whether the experiment is live on the page with the getById(ExperimentID) API function.
+2. it checks whether the flag is live on the page and which variant the visitor is being allocated to.

-In your Shopify admin console, go to Online Store -> Themes -> Actions -> Edit Code and search for the “product-template.liquid” file which contains the source code of the product page.
-Take our Kameleoon code and copy-paste it in the source code ideally at the top of the page.
+In your Shopify admin console, go to Online Store > Themes > Actions > Edit Code and search for the product-template.liquid file which contains the source code of the product page and add the feature flag logic code.